brenhinkeller/Chron.jl/README.md

 ## Installation

-Chron.jl is written in the [Julia](https://julialang.org/) language.
+Chron.jl is written in the [Julia programming language](https://julialang.org/).

 In the Julia package manager (type `]` in the REPL)
 ```Julia